MattiasKallio/snillrik-settings/README.md

 # snillrik-settings
- To easily turn on and off some settings that often is made with hacks and filters in WordPress
+ To easily turn on and off some settings that often is done with hacks and filters in WordPress.

 ## Turn off Gutenberg